-For look aside protocol offload to hardware crypto device, the rte\crypto\op created by the application is attached to the security session by the API rte\security\attach\session().
+For look aside protocol offload to hardware crypto device, the rte\crypto\op created by the application is attached to the security session by the API rte security attach session().

-For Inline Crypto and Inline protocol offload, updated in the mbuf using rte security set pkt metadata() data is DEV TX OFFLOAD SEC NEED MDATA is set.
+For Inline Crypto and Inline protocol offload, device specific defined metadata is updated in the mbuf using rte\security\set\pkt\metadata() if DEV TX OFFLOAD SEC NEED MDATA is set.